francepack/backend_module_0_capstone/day_4/README.md

 On day 1 of the prework, you learned how to store information in Variables.
 Today, you will learn about another way to store information; more specifically, how to use Methods to create Return Values.
 In programming, we _often_ use methods, so this is an important concept to get familiar with!

-When you are all done with the lessons, exercises, and questions for today, you will once again use git to save your work, and then put it in the cloud on Github.
+When you are all done with the lessons, exercises, and questions for today, you will once again use git to save your work locally, and then send your work to Github.

 ## Open your local copy of backend_module_0_capstone

-Using your terminal, open the local copy of the repository that you created during setup.
-To do this, you will need to use the terminal command `cd` to change into the directory that holds the repository.
+Using your terminal, open your local copy of the forked repository you created during setup.
+To do this, you will need to use the terminal command `cd` to enter the directory that holds the repository.
 Once you are in the correct directory, use the terminal command `atom .` to open the prework repository.
-If you are having trouble with this, see the day_1 instructions.
+Revisit day_1 instructions for more detail if needed.

 1. Work through the [Methods](https://launchschool.com/books/ruby/read/methods) lesson from LaunchSchool, up to the `obj.method or method(obj)` header.
 Any files that you create while working through this lesson can be kept in the day_4 directory.